 As an aircraft pilot, Steve Fossett also set several records, including the absolute world speed record in 2004, and the record for the first solo nonstop unrefueled fixed-wing aircraft flight around the world in 2005.

-On September 3, 2007, the adventurer left for a flight with a single engine Bellanca Super Decathlon airplane at Nevada.
+On September 3, 2007, the adventurer left for a flight with a single engine Bellanca Super Decathlon airplane at Nevada and went missing.
 Knowing that his fuel would reach for a five hour flight, the search for Steve Fossett began about six hours later.
 For days and weeks the search for Fossett and the plane wreck went on, but nothing was found, but further crash sites from previously missing pilots.
 Several search bases were set up across the United States ranging from California to Oregon and Pennsylvania.
 Even Google helped searching for Fossett with their connections to companies providing the Google Earth data.
 Almost a year after his disappearing, Fossett’s identification cards were found by a hiker.
 Further fragments of the aircraft were found after a detailed ground search and also some human bones later confirmed to be Fossett’s were discovered.

 References and Further Reading: